massimo-zaniboni/blog-mzan/content/posts/post-001.md

 tags: [guix]
 ---

-Scope:
+## Rationale

-- customize default #guix channel;
+The usual way for customizing Guix is creating a custom channel.

-- use it in the working environment/system (i.e. "eating your own dog food");
+I choose to fork Guix default channel, in a private branch for these reasons:

-- send patches to #guix upstream;
+- it is easier to customize system level settings like mounting of bcachefs and symilar things, and use them directly in my working environment  (i.e. "eating your own dog food");
-- wait patches are merged;
+- I can send patches directly to Guix upstream, while in a channel I need to transform them;

 ## Preparation

-I installed #guix from source code, as described [here](https://guix.gnu.org/manual/devel/en/html_node/Contributing.html).
+I installed Guix from source code, as described [here](https://guix.gnu.org/manual/devel/en/html_node/Contributing.html).

 I'm using [Stacked-Git](https://stacked-git.github.io/) for managing patches.

-When I need to extend #guix, I search first in the [contributor page](https://issues.guix.gnu.org/) if there is some open pull request to use as starting point.
+When I need to extend Guix, I search first in the [contributor page](https://issues.guix.gnu.org/) if there is some open pull request to use as starting point.
 There can be also Guix channels in external repositories.

 I create a patch, using Stacked-Git.